Looking for an easy origami project to do as a family? Keep scrolling to learn how to make an origami shark for kids!

 Origami Shark Step by Step Directions

 Take a square paper sheet.
-Fold the paper into half diagonally on both sides to create creases.
+Fold the paper in half diagonally on both sides to create creases.

 Hold any corner of the square paper and draw it inside, aligning that outer side of the paper with the diagonal crease inside.